rackspace/runway/docs/source/cfngin/configuration.rst

       class_path: blueprints.asg.AutoscalingGroup
       variables:
         DomainName: *domain
-        VpcId: ${output vpc::VpcId} # gets the VpcId Output from the vpc stack
+        VpcId: ${output vpc.VpcId} # gets the VpcId Output from the vpc stack

 Doing this creates an implicit dependency from the **webservers** stack to the **vpc** stack, which will cause CFNgin to submit the **vpc** stack, and then wait until it is complete until it submits the **webservers** stack.
 This would be the same as adding **vpc** to the :attr:`~cfngin.stack.requires` field of the **webservers** stack.